documenso/design/features/claim/claim.md

 # Signup & Profile Username Claim Flow
-The claims flow is a nice signup flow that includes selection a username for your Documenso profile.
+The claim flow is a nice signup flow that includes selection a username for your Documenso profile.

 ## Design Files
 > Figma Community File